ardalis/Specification/README.md

 # Specification

 Base class with tests for adding specifications to a DDD model.
+Currently used in Microsoft reference application [eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb), which is the best place to see it in action.
+Check out Steve "ardalis" Smith's associated (free!) eBook, [Architecting Modern Web Applications with ASP.NET Core and Azure](https://aka.ms/webappebook), as well.